What is an atrial septal defect?

 There are 4 basic types of classifications:

-• Ostium Secundum – Most common type of ASD.
+• Ostium Secundum – Most common type of ASD accounting for 75% of all ASDs.
 Can be seen in conjunction with other congenital heart defects as well.

-• Ostium Primum – Also known as an endocardial cushion defect due to sharing the same tissue as nearby atrioventricular valves (mitral and tricuspid valves)
+• Ostium Primum – Second most common type of ASD accounting for 20% of all ASDs.
+Also known as an endocardial cushion defect due to sharing the same tissue as nearby atrioventricular valves (mitral and tricuspid valves).

-• Coronary Sinus – Also known as an unroofed coronary sinus, this is the least common type.
+• Coronary Sinus – Also known as an unroofed coronary sinus, this is the least common type, accounting for less than 1% of all ASDs.

 What are the signs and symptoms of an atrial septal defect?

-An atrial septal defect's symptoms depend largely on the amount of blood flow traveling from the left side of the heart to the right side, referred to as a left-to-right shunt.
-The amount of shunting is related to the size of the defect and the pulmonary vasculature resistance.
-When too much blood goes to the lungs, they can get overworked, often seen a few weeks after birth when pulmonary resistance falls.
+An atrial septal defect's symptoms depend largely on the amount of blood flow traveling across the defect.
+Blood can be moved from right-to-left or left-to-right.
+The amount of shunting is related to the size of the defect and the lung resistance.
+When too much blood goes to the lungs, they can get overworked, often seen a few weeks after birth when lung falls.
 Children may require medication to help the body remove "extra" fluid on the lungs associated with this over circulation.
 Additionally, if this connection is not fixed, the lungs can become permanently injured, and the child can develop pulmonary hypertension, which may prevent any future repair.

 Your child's symptoms may include: